kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// Interceptors should periodically report on an eviction progress by updating the
 	// .status.heartbeatTime field of the EvictionRequest object.
 If this field is not updated
 	// within 30 minutes, the eviction request is passed over to the next interceptor at a higher
 	// index.
-If there is none and if the target is a pod, it is evicted using the imperative
+If there is no other interceptor, the last default imperative-eviction.k8s.io
-	// Eviction API.
+	// interceptor will evict the pod using the imperative Eviction API (/evict endpoint).
 	//
 	// The maximum length of the interceptors list is 100.
 	// Interceptors are not supported when the pod is part of a workload (.spec.workloadRef is set).